zyy-2001/DKT2/README.md

 python preprocess_data.py --data_name ednet
 python preprocess_data.py --data_name comp
 ```

+You can also download the dataset from the [link](https://drive.google.com/file/d/1PMikGhRwSVAFc0319vxGkoZslM_jvYI_/view?usp=sharing) and unzip it in the current directory.

 The statistics of the three datasets after processing are as follows: